-- 1. In order to ensure a more comprehensive and harmonised response to accidents at EU level, each Member State shall establish a civil aviation accident emergency plan at national level.
-Such an emergency plan shall also cover assistance to the victims of civil aviation accidents and their relatives. - 2.
-Member States shall ensure that all airlines established in their territory have a plan for the assistance to the victims of civil aviation accidents and their relatives.
+1. In order to ensure a more comprehensive response to accidents the Minister shall establish a civil aviation accident emergency plan at national level.
+Such an emergency plan shall also cover assistance to the victims of civil aviation accidents and their relatives.

+2. The Director shall ensure that all airlines established in Gibraltar have a plan for the assistance to the victims of civil aviation accidents and their relatives.
 Those plans must take particular account of psychological support for victims of civil aviation accidents and their relatives and allow the airline to react to a major accident.
-The Member States shall audit the assistance plans of the airlines established in their territory.
-Member States shall also encourage third-country airlines which operate in the Union to similarly adopt a plan for the assistance of victims of civil aviation accidents and their relatives. - 3.
-When an accident occurs, the Member State in charge of the investigation, the Member State in which the airline, the aircraft of which was involved in the accident is established, or the Member State which had a large number of its nationals on board the aircraft involved in the accident, shall provide for the appointment of a reference person as a point of contact and information for the victims and their relatives.
+The Director shall audit the assistance plans of the airlines established in Gibraltar.
+The Minister shall also encourage airlines from other countries which operate in Gibraltar to similarly adopt a plan for the assistance of victims of civil aviation accidents and their relatives.

+3. When an accident occurs, the Minister, shall provide for the appointment of a reference person as a point of contact and information for the victims and their relatives.

-- 4. A Member State or a third country, which, by virtue of fatalities or serious injuries to its citizens, has a special interest in an accident which has occurred in the territories of the Member States to which the Treaties apply, shall be entitled to appoint an expert who shall have the right to: - (a) visit the scene of the accident; - (b) have access to the relevant factual information, which is approved for public release by the safety investigation authority in charge, and information on the progress of the investigation; - (c) receive a copy of the final report. - 5.
-An expert appointed in accordance with paragraph 4 may assist, subject to applicable legislation in force, in the identification of the victims and attend meetings with the survivors of its State. - 6.
-In accordance with Article 2(1) of Regulation (EC) No 785/2004 of the European Parliament and of the Council of 21 April 2004 on insurance requirements for air carriers and aircraft operators, also third country air carriers shall fulfil the insurance obligations set out in that Regulation.
+4. A third country, which, by virtue of fatalities or serious injuries to its citizens, has a special interest in an accident which has occurred in Gibraltar, shall be entitled to appoint an expert who shall have the right to:

+- (a) visit the scene of the accident;

+- (b) have access to the relevant factual information, which is approved for public release by the safety investigation authority in charge, and information on the progress of the investigation;

+- (c) receive a copy of the final report.

+5. An expert appointed in accordance with paragraph 4 may assist, subject to applicable legislation in force, in the identification of the victims and attend meetings with the survivors of its State.

+6. In accordance with Article 2(1) of Regulation (EC) No 785/2004 of the European Parliament and of the Council of 21 April 2004 on insurance requirements for air carriers and aircraft operators, also third country air carriers shall fulfil the insurance obligations set out in that Regulation.